 * The Plucky Little Country, pop.
 3.8 million: Milde’s motherland: social laboratory and cheese larder (particularly Gouda); widely admired for the nobility and humility of her inhabitants, her beautiful weather, and her dominance in the sport of curling.

 Tim Wilson’s first novel, Their Faces Were Shining, was shortlisted for the New Zealand Post Book Awards in 2011, the same year that he published a collection of stories, The Desolation Angel.
 He currently lives in Auckland, but was TVNZ’s US Correspondent for seven years.
 Besides numerous New Zealand publications, he has written for the Guardian and the New York Times.
-His novel, News Pigs, will be published in April 2014.
+His other novels include News Pigs (2014) and The Straight Banana (2016).

 —Paul Little, North & South